-- 1. Short-term Disability Coverage.
+1. Short-term Disability Coverage.
 An employee may purchase short-term disability coverage that provides benefits of from three hundred dollars (\$300) to five thousand dollars (\$5,000) per month, up to two-thirds (2/3) of an employee's salary, for up to one hundred eighty (180) days during total disability due to a non-occupational accident or a non-occupational sickness.
 Benefits are paid from the first day of a disabling injury or from the eighth day of a disabling sickness.
 For a new employee, coverage applied for by the initial effective date of coverage as defined in this Article, Section 5C does not require evidence of insurability.
-For an employee who becomes eligible for insurance, coverage applied for within thirty (30) days of the initial effective date does not require evidence of insurability. - 2.
+For an employee who becomes eligible for insurance, coverage applied for within thirty (30) days of the initial effective date does not require evidence of insurability.
+An employee who is insurance eligible and moves from a temporary

+- position to a permanent position will be allowed to enroll in short-term disability coverage within thirty (30) days of the event without providing evidence of insurability. - 2.
 Long-term Disability Coverage.
 New employees may enroll in long-term disability insurance by their initial effective date of coverage.
 Employees who become eligible for insurance may enroll in long-term disability insurance within thirty (30) days of their initial effective date as defined in this Article, Section 5C.
+An employee who is insurance eligible and moves from a temporary position to a permanent position will be allowed to enroll in long-term disability coverage within thirty (30) days of the event without providing evidence of insurability.
 The terms are the same as for employees who wish to add/increase during the annual open enrollment.
-During open enrollment only, an employee may purchase long-term disability coverage that provides benefits of from three hundred dollars (\$300) to seven thousand dollars (\$7,000) per month, based on the employee's salary, commencing on the 181st calendar day of total disability, and not subject to evidence of insurability but with a limited term pre-existing Employees should be aware that other wage replacement benefits, as condition exclusion. described in the certificate of coverage (i.e., Social Security Disability, Minnesota State Retirement Disability, etc.), may result in a reduction of the monthly benefit levels purchased.
+During open enrollment only, an employee may purchase long-term disability coverage that provides benefits of from three hundred dollars (\$300) to seven thousand dollars (\$7,000) per month, based on the employee's salary, commencing on the 181st calendar day of total disability, and not subject to evidence of insurability but with a limited term pre-existing condition exclusion.
+Employees should be aware that other wage replacement benefits, as described in the certificate of coverage (i.e., Social Security Disability, Minnesota State Retirement Disability, etc.), may result in a reduction of the monthly benefit levels purchased.
 In any event, the minimum is the greater of three hundred dollars (\$300) or fifteen (15) percent of the amount purchased.
 The minimum benefit will not be reduced by any other wage replacement benefit.
-In the event that the employee becomes totally disabled before age seventy (70), the premiums on this benefit shall be waived.

-- D. Accidental Death and Dismemberment Coverage.
+In the event that the employee becomes totally disabled before age seventy (70), the premiums on this benefit shall be waived. - D. Accidental Death and Dismemberment Coverage.
 An employee may purchase accidental death and dismemberment coverage that provides principal sum benefits in amounts ranging from five thousand dollars (\$5,000) to one hundred thousand dollars (\$100,000).
 Payment is made only for accidental bodily injury or death and may vary, depending upon the extent of dismemberment.
 An employee may also purchase from five thousand dollars (\$5,000) to twenty-five thousand dollars (\$25,000) in coverage for his/her spouse, but not in excess of the amount carried by the employee. - E. Continuation of Optional Coverages During Unpaid Leave or Layoff.
 An employee who takes an unpaid leave of absence or who is laid off may discontinue premium payments on optional policies during the period of leave or layoff.
 If the employee returns within one (1) year, the employee shall be permitted to pick up all optionals held prior to the leave or layoff.
 For purposes of reinstating such optional coverages, the following limitations shall be applicable.